The School is proud of the success of our alumni in many fields. You can read some of their stories here.

 Patrick Morris-Suzuki (1995) works on quantitative credit models and lives in Bermuda, where the weather is lovely.

 Daniel Chan (1994) returned as a lecturer in the School, soon after finishing his PhD at M.I.T.
 Mike Hirschhorn (PhD, 1980) lectured for many years in Pure Mathematics at UNSW and is still keenly doing research in his retirement.
 David Angell (PhD, 1988) and David Crocker also lecture in Pure.
-Biomathematician Adelle Coster (1991) has returned to the School as lecturer in Applied after time away at the Niels Bohr Institute, Copenhagen, and at UNSW Elec Eng.
+Biomathematician Adelle Coster (1991) returned to the School as lecturer in Applied after time away at the Niels Bohr Institute, Copenhagen, and at UNSW Elec Eng.
 She is now Deputy Head of School - Research, UNSW Mathematics and Statistics.
 Also among lecturers in Applied, Thanh Tran and John Murray are graduates of the School.

 Our graduates have made it big elsewhere in academia too.
-The late Alf van der Poorten (PhD, 1968) was Emeritus Professor of Mathematics at Macquarie University, well-known for his book on Fermat's Last Theorem (obituary).
+The late Alf van der Poorten (PhD, 1968) was Emeritus Professor of Mathematics at Macquarie University, well-known for his book on Fermat's Last Theorem.
 John Hutchinson is Emeritus Professor in the Mathematical Sciences Institute at ANU; Elizabeth Ormerod (1968) is also there.

 Andrew Francis (PhD, 1999) lectures at UWS; Peter Petocz (PhD, 1982) at UTS; Fernando Viera (PhD, 1984) at Sydney University; Stephen Joe (PhD, 1985) at Waikato (he has a book on multiple integration); Joseph Kung (1973) at the University of North Texas; Dennis Acreman (PhD, 1983), left, at Thompson Rivers University.

 And among statistics graduates, Lynne Billard (PhD, 1969, right) is Professor at the University of Georgia and was 1996 President of the American Statistical Association.
 She was awarded our inaugural UNSW Women in Mathematics and Statistics Ambassador in 2016;

 Scott Power (PhD, 1990) is research scientist at the Bureau of Meteorology Research Centre, Melbourne.
 Des Clarke (PhD) researches in oceanography at Wollongong University.
 Oceanographer Peter Coutis (PhD, 2000) is a lecturer at QUT.
 Fluid dynamicist Jim Denier (PhD, 1989) is Professor of Continuum Mechanics at the University of Auckland.